standardgalactic/zet/_posts/2020-10-04-a-year-of-papers.md

 for myself decades earlier.
 Some of the benefits I have seen are:

-- Writing the summaries turns the passive act or reading papers into an active act: it forces me to try harder to understand what I am writing about.
+- Writing the summaries turns the *passive* act of reading papers into an *active* act and it forces me to try harder to understand what I am writing about.

-- When I introduce a new concept, I try to go back to all papers that relate to that concept and add links to the concept.
+- When I introduce a new concept, I try to go back to all papers that relate to that concept and add links back to the concept.
   This strengthens my understanding of papers and helps me see different ways that papers and concepts connect to each other.